tpadoan/TCWB/README.md

 In *Depends* just variables names represent causal requirements, while names with a ‘!’ before, e.g., !x, represent independence requirements.
 There is no order on the variables in *Depends*, you can write, e.g., x !y z, where only y is an independence requirement.

 Some symbols can be omitted in certain circumstances.
 For instance, after propositions the parenthesis are not need if *Vars* is empty.
+Furthermore, when *Vars* after nu/mu and *Vars* after the proposition are exactly the same, the first *Vars* can be omitted completely.
 Another example is that you do not need to put the symbol ‘<’ after empty *Depends*.
 Also, when specifying the label for an action in modal connectives, a useful wildcard is the symbol ‘_’ which means *any label*.

 It is fundamental to comply with the grammar, in particular to correctly parenthesize formulae.

 Some examples of formulae are:
 ```
 mu X. {a z} T | [_ z] X
-{a x} (nu Y(x). {x < a y} Y(y))
+{a x} (nu(x) Y(y). {y < a z} Y(z))
 {a x} {!x < b y} (nu X(x y). {!x y < b z} X(x z))
 ```

 All formulae must also satisfy the following requirements:
 * formulae must be closed (they have no free variables or proposition);
-* fixpoint formulae must have exactly all the variables used (free) in their inner subformula declared after their proposition;
+* fixpoint formulae must have exactly all the variables used (free) in their inner subformula declared after their proposition, and the same number of variables after the nu/mu;
 * propositions must always appear together with the number of variables they had when introduced, e.g., the formula<br/>nu X(x y). \[_ z\] X(z) is wrong.

 ### Specifying Petri nets